C-Accel-CRIPT/sdk-archive/docs/tutorial/tutorial.md

 Connect to CRIPT by inputting your **host** and **token**

-Your API Token can be found under the profile icon on the top right on the [security settings]()
+Your API Token can be found under the profile icon on the top right on the [security settings](https://criptapp.org/security/).
+For further explanation please refer to [how to get an API Token](acquiring_api_token.md)

 ```python
 import cript